 The mower easily folds down for storage and the Intelli-Cable Management makes storing the cable easy and prevents damage.

-While some motors have burnt out under a year, the EMax38i is still one of the best mower on the market and it walks away with a strong 7/10.
+The BLACK+DECKER EMax38i is still one of the best mower on the market and it walks away with a strong 7/10.

 - 38 cm blade with 6 adjustable cutting heights